-Though this recipe strays from the traditional, it still follows the same pattern as a gimlet - liquor plus lime juice - along with a few extra ingredients:
+Though this recipe strays from the traditional, it still follows the same blueprint as a gimlet - liquor plus lime juice - along with a few extra ingredients:

 - Citrus vodka (instead of gin)

-There is no rocket science or fancy smoking contraptions needed for this cocktail.
-The method is pretty straightforward: add ingredients to an ice-filled shaker and shake the heck out of it.
+The method for making a gimlet of any kind is pretty straightforward: add all ingredients to an ice-filled shaker and shake the heck out of it.

 A gimlet is definitely one of those cocktails that needs to be shaken and not stirred.
 There are a couple of reasons for this:

-1. A gimlet is served straight up and not over ice.
-You need to amply cool the ingredients by shaking them with ice for at least 30 seconds so they will remain chilled while you sip.
+- A gimlet is served straight up and not over ice.
+You need to adequately cool the ingredients by shaking them with ice for at least 30 seconds so they remain chilled while you sip.

 There are no hard and fast rules here but generally most gimlets are served like a martini in either a coupe or martini glass.

-Any glass with a broad, shallow bowl will work and accommodate the more petite size of this drink nicely.
-Visit a high-end craft cocktail bar sometime and you’ll see lots of fun variations of vintage coupe glasses.
+Any glass with a broad, shallow bowl will work and accommodate the more petite size of this drink very well.
+We get some of our vintage glassware from thrift stores.